patrickbreen/ACGChallenge2/README.md

 ### TODO

 - make data ETL lambda and test it
+    - todo load data into dynamodb
+    - todo send successes and failures to SNS
+    - refactor etl code into python module
+    - unit tests for success and failure of etl process
 - make API Gateway with lambda backend to read dynamodb data
 - make charts.js webpage and host in s3/cloudfront
 - make blog post